How to Manually Open Garage Door from Outside

 1. Door Must Be in Down Position

 In order to open the door from the outside, the first thing you need to do is make sure that the door is in the down position.
 If it’s not, you won’t be able to open it.
+Once the door is in the down position, you can proceed with one of the following methods.

 2. Pull the Emergency Release Cord